 Chicken: Your Top Source of Protein during Pregnancy

-Chicken is one of the most widely consumed meats in the world and the most consumed in Singapore.
-It is also the most consumed white meat, by far.
-I guess we really do love us some chickens.
-After all, we probably could not survive with some good chicken rice once in a while.
-For the daunting question: is it ok to eat chicken during your pregnancy?
-The answer is: yes.
+Now, for the daunting question: is it ok to eat chicken during your pregnancy?
+The answer is yes!
 Not only will chicken not bring any sort of harm to you during your pregnancy, it could also be beneficial when prepared properly.

-Next time you hear someone asking can we eat chicken after delivery and also during pregnancy, you now know the answer and can help a sister out!
-And if you are wondering what happens after pregnancy and want cooking done by professionals, check out Tian Wei Signature to elevate your confinement culinary experience!
+Next time you hear someone asking “can we eat chicken after delivery?” and also during pregnancy, you now know the answer to help a sister out!
+And if you are wondering what happens after pregnancy and want cooking done by professionals, check out Tian Wei Signature to elevate your confinement dining experience!